-This concept of being able to track people's phones is basically called Ping technology (P-I-N-G) and it has to do will cell towers being all around San Fernando Valley and people using their phones, and this is one little piece of evidence that prosecutors and police can use to try and convict somebody of a crime.
+This concept of being able to track people's phones is called Ping technology (P-I-N-G), and it has to do will cell towers being all around Los Angeles and people using their phones; this is one tiny piece of evidence that prosecutors and police can use to try and convict somebody of a crime.
 I've seen it used in all sorts of different crimes.

-The person driving the car is called by the people who go in the house.
-He/she comes and picks them up and off they go.
-Nobody sees them commit the burglary; yet we know that it occurred, and now the police are left with somebody’s whose home has been ransacked and property taken and they don't really have much leads on getting the person.
+The person driving the car is called by the people who go into the house.
+They come and pick them up, and off they go.
+Nobody sees them commit the burglary, yet we know that it occurred, and now the police are left with somebody whose home has been ransacked and property taken, and they don't have many leads on getting the person.

 By the way, I've had clients who were monitored by probation on tracking devices commit crimes.
-That's a lot easier to prove for the prosecutors, but this Ping evidence probably puts the person within a mile or two of their phone or wherever they're at.
+That's much easier to prove for the prosecutors, but this Ping evidence probably puts the person within a mile or two of their phone or wherever they're.

 So, if they're close to a burglary scene at a particular time, that would certainly be one piece of evidence.
 That evidence alone is not going to be enough to get somebody.
-But they're using this Ping evidence especially if there’s multiple burglaries and the person just happens to be within a mile of multiple burglaries and they have other evidence to substantiate their involvement.
+But they're using this Ping evidence, especially if there are multiple burglaries and the person happens to be within a mile of numerous burglaries; they have other evidence to substantiate their involvement.
 Our Los Angeles criminal defense lawyers will explain further below.

 Defending Cases That Are Using Ping Evidence

 Now, you're in a position to file a case.
-So, when I have this Ping evidence, obviously, I know the questions to ask of their expert, of their law enforcement officer and then a lot of times, were going to have to get our own expert to look at the records and make sure.
+So, when I have this Ping evidence, I know the questions to ask of their expert, their law enforcement officer, and then a lot of times, were going to have to get our expert to look at the records and make sure.

-So, that's the defense attorney's job obviously, but also getting an expert is a smart idea.
-Let them evaluate all of the Ping evidence and help formulate some questions for the defense attorney — help formulate some arguments about the limitations on this Ping evidence.
+So, that's the defense attorney's job, obviously, but getting an expert is a brilliant idea.
+Let them evaluate all Ping evidence and help formulate some questions for the defense attorney — help develop some arguments about the limitations of this Ping evidence.
 So, suppose you have a case where the prosecutors rely on Ping evidence.
 In that case, you want to get a defense attorney who has handled this type of evidence, knows how to be successful, knows how to attack it, and knows its limitations.